opensovereigncloud/docs/docs/baremetal/index.md

 # Baremetal Automation

-The baremetal automation in IronCore is designed to provide a comprehensive solution for managing physical servers in a Kubernetes-native way.
+The bare metal automation in IronCore is designed to provide a comprehensive solution for managing physical servers in a Kubernetes-native way.
 It leverages the power of Kubernetes Custom Resource Definitions (CRDs) to automate:

 - **Discovery**: Automatically detect and register bare metal servers.